isomerpages/govtech-stp/_vaccinated-travel-lane/Vaccinated Travel Lane Inbound Checklist.md

 &#9744;  <i><b>A) Obtain an acceptable proof of vaccination </b></i>

 Travellers are be required to provide proof of vaccination during application, departure checks and immigration clearance.
 You must obtain any of the following acceptable proof of vaccination.
-Eligibility for each vaccination proof will vary depending on where you took your vaccination and your location:
+Eligibility for each vaccination proof will vary depending on where you took your vaccination and your location.
+If you are unable to obtain one of the digitally verifiable vaccination certificates listed below, you will not be eligible for travel on the VTL.:

 <div style="padding-left: 5px; padding-bottom: 20px; font-size:18px; line-height:1.0; border-style: solid; border-width: 1px; margin-bottom:10px;">
     <p style="line-height:1.5; margin-top:0px; margin-bottom:0px; font-size:16px;"><b>Mobile Applications</b></p>
 	    <ol style="margin-top:0px; list-style-type: decimal;">
 		    <li style="font-size:16px; margin-top:10px; margin-bottom:0px; line-height:1.5;"><a href="https://www.tracetogether.gov.sg/" target="_blank">TraceTogether</a></li>
 		     <li style="font-size:16px; margin-top:10px; margin-bottom:0px; line-height:1.5;"><a href="https://www.healthhub.sg/" target="_blank">HealthHub</a></li>
-		     <li style="font-size:16px; margin-top:10px; margin-bottom:0px; line-height:1.5;"><a href="http://www.moh.gov.bn/SitePages/bruhealth.aspx" target="_blank">BruHealth</a></li>
+		     <li style="font-size:16px; margin-top:10px; margin-bottom:0px; line-height:1.5;"><a href="http://www.moh.gov.bn/SitePages/bruhealth.aspx" target="_blank">BruHealth</a> (developed by the Government of Brunei</li>
 	    </ol>
 	    <p style="line-height:1.5; margin-top:10px; margin-bottom:0px; font-size:16px;"><b>Vaccination Certificates</b></p>
 	    <ol style="margin-top:0px; list-style-type: decimal;">